0xNullLight/FinTech-Assignments/README.md

 _________________

-These assignments aren't meant to be copied.
+These assignments aren't meant to be copied & is meant to be as a showcase of my skillsets thus far.
-The grades are hid away to keep the mystery will be up float to discourage copying from other students.
+The grades are hid away to keep the mystery there to discourage exact copies from other students.

 If you see this and decide to copy it without understanding the code and making it yours, you are fooling nobody, but yourself.